andyroiiid/voxel-game-binaries/README.md

 I implemented a [fake ambient occlusion effect](https://iquilezles.org/www/articles/voxellines/voxellines.htm) in this version.
 This technique, however, is verbose to set up and introduces tons of problems when generating chunks with multi-threading, so I didn't migrate it to the next version.

+## physics

+The physics engine is a simple custom one written from scratch.

+It doesn't contain any broad-phase or narrow phase, and it only supports collision detection and ray-casting.

+The player has an AABB collider instead of a capsule.

 # version 2